KDE/digikam-doc/setup_application/cm_settings.rst

         - **Assume it is using the working color space**: in this case, the image is not target for a specific usage, and **Working Color Space** is used for the conversion.

-        - **Convert it from default input color space to working space**: in this case, the convertion to the **Working Color Space** will be done to include the **Default input color profile** defined in the next settings view.
+        - **Convert it from default input color space to working space**: in this case, the conversion to the **Working Color Space** will be done to include the **Default input color profile** defined in the next settings view.

     - **When loading a RAW file with uncalibrated colors**: this condition provide tree options listed below.

-        - **Ask for the input profile**: digiKam propmt a question to the user to select right **Input color profile** to use.
+        - **Ask for the input profile**: digiKam prompt a question to the user to select right **Input color profile** to use.

         - **Automatic color correction**: digiKam will perform an automatic colors auto-correction based of image historgram analysis.